eProsima/Fast-DDS-docs/docs/fastdds/logging/logging_module.rst

       Otherwise, it defines STDOUT as the output (see :ref:`dds_layer_ostream_consumer_stdouterr`).

       3. |FileConsumer-api| derives from |OStreamConsumer-api|.
-      It defines an user specified file as the otuput |std::ostream-api| object (see :ref:`dds_layer_ostream_consumer_file`).
+      It defines an user specified file as the output |std::ostream-api| object (see :ref:`dds_layer_ostream_consumer_file`).

 .. figure:: /01-figures/fast_dds/log/class_diagram.svg